epfl-ada/ada-2024-project-padamalgame/docs/index.markdown

 - genres: fantasy & science fiction, action & adventure, drama, other genre, crime & gangster, horror & supernatural
 - languages:  spanish, german, french

-We have an R squared value of 29.8%, not too shabby for only 15 features !
+We have an R squared value of 0.268 which means that we can explain 26% of box office variance.
+It ain’t much but it’s honest work !\\
 Only negative sentiment, surprise, compound sentiment and action & adventure do not have a significant pvalue at a 5% level.
-Negative sentiment, with a pvalue at 92% can be considered insignificant however the others should still be considered, however with a pinch of salt.\\
+Negative sentiment, with a pvalue at 92% can be considered insignificant however the others should still be considered even if it is with a pinch of salt.\\
-Interestingly, surprise positively impacts movie rating whilst neutrality negatively impacts it.
+Interestingly, surprise positively impacts movie rating whilst neutrality negatively impacts it.\\
-It suggests that viewers value thrills and emotions !\\
+It suggests that viewers value thrills and emotions.\\
-The fact that the positively impactful genres are fantasy & science fiction, drama and crime & gangster supports this claim !
-However, they seem to have their limits as the horror & supernatural genre negatively impacts ratings.
-A bit of thrill but nothing too scary.
+The fact that the positively impactful genres are fantasy & science fiction, drama and crime & gangster supports this claim.
+However, there seems to be a limit as the horror & supernatural genre negatively impacts ratings.
+A bit of thrill but nothing too scary !

 ### Overview: a paradox galore

 Unsurprisingly, sentiments are often insignificant.
-Indeed, they are the least reliable as they are calculated from the movie plot which does not perfectly transcribe movie sentiments and on top of which we use imperfect metrics.\\
+Indeed, they are the least reliable as they are calculated from the movie plot which does not perfectly transcribe movie sentiments, on top of which we use imperfect metrics.\\
-Interestingly, book rating impacts movie rating significantly whilst it does not impact box office.
+Interestingly, book rating impacts movie rating significantly whilst it does not impact box office.\\
 Furthermore, English and Spanish positively impact box office whilst French, Spanish and German positively impact movie rating !

-It seems coherent that english and spanish positively impact box office as they are the two of the most widely spoken languages and it opens the movie up to a larger audience.
+It seems coherent that english and spanish positively impact box office as they are two of the most widely spoken languages and hence open the movie up to a larger audience.
 However, interestingly when it is not the “dominant” language, users tend to be kinder and rate the movie better !

 Finally, it is curious that movie runtime impacts positively (albeit timidly) both box office and movie rating.
-There are many possible theories, it probably stems from an unobserved covariate.
-Maybe famous directors have more successful movies and with a longer runtime (we’re looking at you Christopher Nolan).
-Maybe longer book trilogies lead to long runtimes and to greater success (hello Dune).
+There are many possible theories; it probably stems from an unobserved covariate.
+Maybe famous directors have more successful movies with a longer runtime (we’re looking at you Christopher Nolan).
+Maybe longer book trilogies lead to longer runtimes and to greater success (hello Dune).
 Who knows !
 But it’s a good reminder that there are still many unobserved variables which significantly impact box office and rating success.
 There’s still much to discover !

 {% include conclusion.html %}

+*And so, we reach the end of this journey, where books and cinema converge in the same vision.
+Along the way, we’ve uncovered the intricate processes that shape raw narratives into cinematic marvels and seen how these adaptations leave their mark on the world of the silver screen.
+This is not just an end but an invitation, a reminder of the enduring power of storytelling to bridge worlds and create something entirely new, one frame and one word at a time.*